-My husband, Lincoln, and I are just over achievers, I guess.
-In 2009 we suffered through four failed adoptions and by November of 2009 we pulled all of our profiles down.
-We weren’t giving up, but we were heart broken.
-We needed some healing time.
+My husband, Lincoln, and I are just overachievers, I guess.
+In 2009 we suffered through four failed adoptions and by November of 2009 we were emotionally spent.
+We pulled all of our profiles down.
+We weren’t giving up, but we were heartbroken.
+We needed some time and space to heal.
 I believe that God often lets us get to that brokenhearted stage so that we will truly recognize and appreciate a miracle when he sends it to us.

-She held him and I kissed her and told her how amazing she was, and then she handed him to the nurse.
-I was torn.
+She held him and I kissed her.
+We marveled together for a moment.
+When a nurse took him from her, I was torn.
 Should I go with the baby or should I stay with Lisa?
 As a true mother, Lisa told me what to do.
 I called Lincoln to come into the room and we assisted as the nurse cleaned, measured and swaddled our newborn son.

-Leo is now four years old.
-He is a little tank, full of energy and kisses for his mama.
-He loves dinosaurs and puzzles.
-I talk to Lisa often, on the phone and online.
-I try to get Leo to talk to her too, but the most we ever get out of him is “hi!” before he is off running again.
-We are also friends on Facebook.
+Leo is now seven years old.
+He is a gentle giant, enamored with dragons, and often happily covered in dirt, We all talk to Lisa often.
+Leo loves to talk to her, he loves to hear about her, about how she sang to him, and about his birth siblings.
+He loves them and both boys giggle with sneaky delight at any opportunity to tell a confused adult about how one of them has sisters, and one does not.
+Lisa and I are also friends on Facebook.
 She watches Leo grow and shares in the journey.
-I get support from her as I parent, someone to ask about medical concerns and best of all, the knowledge that Leo will know his birth mama and know how much he is loved by both of us.
-We are planning a vacation together for later this year.
+I get support from her as I parent; someone to ask about medical concerns, and best of all, the knowledge that Leo will know his birth mama and know how much he is loved by both of us.

 Adoption is a miracle.
 Open adoption is a living miracle.
-It takes work.
+It requires work and commitment.
 It takes strength.
-Its rewards are infinite.
+Its rewards are eternal.